sportdeath/AudioTransport/README.md

     To quit type 'quit': quit

 Play audio on channels 3/4 and 5/6 of the input audio device.
-Use midi value 64 on channel 1 of the input MIDI device to interpolate between the two audio signals.
+Use MIDI value 64 on channel 1 of the input MIDI device to interpolate between the two audio signals.
 These defaults can be changed in the corresponding [script file](https://github.com/sportdeath/AudioTransport/blob/master/test/BidirectionalTransportVocoderTest.cpp).

 ## Dependencies